van-richard/CodingNotes/_build/html/_sources/notebooks/bash/startup.md

 From the bash man page:

->"When bash is invoked as an interactive login shell, or as a non-interactive shell with the `--login` option, it first reads and executes commands from the file `/etc/profile`, if that file exists.
+> "When bash is invoked as an interactive login shell, or as a non-interactive shell with the `--login` option, it first reads and executes commands from the file `/etc/profile`, if that file exists.
 After reading that file, it looks for `~/.bash_profile`, `~/.bash_login`, and `~/.profile`, in that order, and reads and executes commands from the first one that exists and is readable.
 The `--noprofile` option can be used when the shell is started to inhibit this behavior."

 When an interactive shell that is not a login shell is started, bash reads and executes commands from `~/.bashrc`, if that file exists.
 This can be inhibited by using the `--norc` option.
 The `--rcfile` file option will force bash to read and execute commands from file instead of `~/.bashrc`

+## ~/.bashrc

 Every new terminal window/tab that you open will load `.bashrc`

-On a brand new user account, none of these files will exist, they can be created with any suitable text editor that is capable of creating plain text files with unix style (`LF`) line endings.
+On a brand-new user account, none of these files will exist, they can be created with any suitable text editor that is capable of creating plain text files with Unix style (`LF`) line endings.
 Save them into your home folder (`~/`)

 Example of my `~/.bashrc` file contains: